habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > Regarding the sentence "In total, we compiled an overview of 125 specimens with full head morphology, oral jaw, and lower pharyngeal jaw profiles," why was this done only for a subset of the sample?
 Please explain the rationale.

-As stated above and in the text, we acquired 362 single tomographic scans of 129 different specimen.
+As stated above and in the text, we actually acquired 372 single tomographic scans of 133 different specimen.
-It is correct though that "125" here is wrong, since we've acquired 4 scans more since this version of the manuscript.
+It is correct though that "125" here is wrong, since we've acquired more scans after submission of the manuscript.
 This has been corrected, and we thank the reviewer for noticing this.

 > The results of the subsection "Principal components analysis of skull landmarks" should be presented in a more accessible manner.
 Consider providing a tutorial or guide for readers to better understand and apply the analysis.
 As it currently stands, this subsection may be considered irrelevant for the paper.